 This policy applies to all members of our school community, including children and adults.
-It applies, not only on the school premises, but also on the journey to and from school when children are not accompanied by parents/carers; off site at lunchtime (Gaynor Hall); on all educational visits/extra-curricular activities; and on the way to and from activities off site during the school day.
-It also applies to incidents of cyber bullying involving children from Keyham Barton Catholic Primary School.
+It applies, not only on the school premises but also on the journey to and from school when children are not accompanied by parents/carers; off-site at lunchtime (Gaynor Hall); on all educational visits/extra-curricular activities; and on the way to and from activities off-site during the school day.
+It also applies to incidents of cyberbullying involving children from Keyham Barton Catholic Primary School.
 Where children from other schools are also involved, Keyham Barton will contact the parents of the child(ren) and the other school (if known), to report the incident.
-In cases of extreme violence, which could be criminal or which poses a serious threat, the Head teacher will also consider whether it is appropriate to notify the police and/or Social Services.
+In cases of extreme violence, which could be criminal or pose a serious threat, the Headteacher will also consider whether it is appropriate to notify the police and/or Social Services.

-All confirmed incidents of bullying will be reported to the Governing Body in the Headteacher's Report.
+All confirmed incidents of bullying will be reported to the Governing Body and Plymouth CAST in the Headteacher's Report and SG4 form.